top of page

 Sue Patberg Soccer Camp head counselor and Emory Eagles Head Soccer Coach, Sue Patberg

-Sue Patberg was appointed head women's soccer coach at Emory University prior to the 2005 season.
-She has led the program to unprecedented success during her time with the team, and became the first Emory women's soccer coach to be named the National Coach of the Year, earning the honor from D3Soccer.com in 2012.
+Sue Patberg was appointed head women’s soccer coach at Emory University prior to the 2005 season and has since led the program to unprecedented success.
+In 2012, she became the first Emory women’s soccer coach to be named National Coach of the Year by D3Soccer.com.

-Known for consistently producing one of the top defenses in the country, Patberg has led the Eagles to the NCAA Tournament 14 times in 19 seasons, including two trips to the NCAA Division III Women's Soccer Championships in 2012 and 2024 and a quarterfinal finish during the 2010 campaign.
-Her squads at Emory have won at least one game during 11 of her 13 tournament appearances.
-Patberg has captured a pair of University Athletic Association (UAA) Championships.
+Known for consistently producing one of the top defenses in the nation, Patberg has guided the Eagles to the NCAA Tournament 15 times in her 20 seasons at Emory, including three trips to the NCAA Division III Women’s Soccer Championship match (2012, 2024, 2025) and a quarterfinal appearance in 2010.

 Luc Patberg -